mrvnmyr/gzg/README.rst

 - **Keyboard navigation:** Arrow keys and ``hjkl`` cycle through entries; **Enter** chooses the highlighted entry; **Esc** cancels.
 To disable all keyboard handling, pass ``-nkb`` / ``--no-keyboard`` (mouse-only).
+- **Auto-close on workspace switch:** if the window is unmapped by the WM (e.g. switching workspaces in i3wm), the program exits automatically.
 - Extra debug prints are available when the ``DEBUG`` environment variable is set to a non-empty and non-``0`` value.